appcircleio/appcircle-docusaurus/docs/enterprise-app-store/portal-settings.md

 <Screenshot url="https://cdn.appcircle.io/docs/assets/BE-4867-portal2.png" alt="Captcha Maximum Attempts Display for Enterprise Portal" />

+If a user gets restriction due to failed attempts, the recovery time is 1 hour.

 :::info
 Please note that Enable Captcha feature is only available for organizations with an Enterprise license.
 :::